Celebrating the New Deal in our backyard

 – Franklin Delano Roosevelt

-Your Rose Garden is a musical short film project celebrating the storied Berkeley Rose Garden, built by the WPA in the 1930s and a living, vital community space to this day.
+Your Rose Garden is a musical short film celebrating the storied Berkeley Rose Garden, built by the WPA in the 1930s and a living, vital community space to this day.

 A living history that is more relevant than ever today.